+CONTENTS

-CONTENTS INTRODUCTION > CONSIDER ATTITUDES AND IMPACT > EMPOWER YOUR CUSTOMER MANAGEMENT WITH CONTROL AND INSIGHT > CONSIDERING MORE VARIABLES IN YOUR ASSESSMENT CAN ONLY BE A GOOD THING > NON-TRADITIONAL DATA > FINANCIAL INCLUSION: MAKING THE INVISIBLE VISIBLE > UNDERSTANDING THE SUPPLY CHAIN OF A DECISION > HOW DO YOU CREATE THE OPPORTUNITY FOR BETTER RISK ASSESSMENT IN AN OPEN-DATA WORLD?
-WHAT DOES RISK IN AN OPEN DATA WORLD LOOK LIKE? >
+INTRODUCTION CONSIDER ATTITUDES AND IMPACT EMPOWER YOUR CUSTOMER MANAGEMENT WITH CONTROL AND INSIGHT CONSIDERING MORE VARIABLES IN YOUR ASSESSMENT CAN ONLY BE A GOOD THING NON-TRADITIONAL DATA UNDERSTANDING THE SUPPLY CHAIN OF A DECISION HOW DO YOU CREATE THE OPPORTUNITY FOR BETTER RISK ASSESSMENT IN AN OPEN-DATA WORLD?
+WHAT DOES RISK IN AN OPEN DATA WORLD LOOK LIKE?
+CONCLUSION

-INTRODUCTION The FCA is striving for balance.
+The FCA is striving for balance.
 Their aim is to minimise the risk of predictable financial distress, while at the same time avoiding restricting access or increasing costs of borrowing.

 In an ideal world, customers would be granted credit only if they can afford to repay in a sustainable manner and without harming their overall financial situation.

-In practice, this can never be guaranteed.
+In practice this can never be guaranteed and during an economic downturn like no other, it is even harder to achieve this.
 Assessing affordability isn't an exact science.
 Credit may be affordable for one, but unaffordable for another in a similar situation, purely because of how different people manage their finances.
 In addition, circumstances can change due to unpredictable life events, such as the sudden loss of a job, serious illness or loss of a partner.

 Today, both businesses and regulators are striving for a sustainable future.
 There is also a unique opportunity to make this happen for everyone.
 Advances in analytics can equip you to become experts on your customers.

-Re-connecting people to finance, helping millennials be better prepared for retirement for example, can ensure the future does not become tarnished by any decisions of the past.
-Today we need to consider the impact of each decision In theory, a decision means deciding on far more than whether a person can go on a holiday or buy a house.
+The need to consider the impact of each decision

+In theory, a decision means deciding on far more than whether a person can go on a holiday or buy a house.
 It is contributing towards designing that path for them; designing the path for their future and helping people to achieve their life goals.

+Today, a decision means the difference between someone being able to pay their bills or not.

+It is undoubtedly unprecedented times - and lenders have an even more complex sum to do in regards to assessing risk and affordability.
+There is a need now to assess if a customer is high-risk because of the pandemic, or would have been anyway.
+If they are a risk - is it a short or long term risk.

-Tradition should not be forgotten We should continue to capitalise on the advances in analytics that have powered risk based scoring models and other techniques for the last 30 years.
+Tradition should not be forgotten

+We should continue to capitalise on the advances in analytics that have powered risk based scoring models and other techniques for the last 30 years.
 However, today there is also an opportunity to maximise the greater potential of big data.

-New data brings new opportunity 2018 saw bank account transaction data come to market through the PSD2 and open banking.
+New data brings new opportunity

+2018 saw bank account transaction data come to market through the PSD2 and open banking.

 We continue to see many new data sources enter too, offering equally huge potential.
 If we are to maximise the transformative potential these new assets contain, we'll need to be able to qualify, manage and connect these data sources.